Black-browed Babbler

 Interesting Facts About the Black-browed Babbler

-- 1The Black-browed Babbler was rediscovered in 2020 after being considered lost for over 170 years.
+- 1The Black-browed Babbler was rediscovered in 2020 after being unobserved for 172 years, a remarkable event in ornithology.

 Black-browed Babbler Conservation Status